CMU-17-356/cmu-17-356.github.io/docs/assignments/HW4.md

     - Each team member should present a single user story (e.g., selecting donuts from the menu, completing a transaction, fulfilling an order, marking it for delivery, etc).
     - Your walkthrough should focus on explaining how the software is to be used from a user-perspective.
 Take for example, [this video walkthrough of how to use Gmail](https://www.youtube.com/watch?v=9JiOOda0n3w), or the [Dropbox video](https://youtu.be/7QmCUDHpNzE) we discussed in class.
     - There are a lot of tools which you can use to prepare your demo video.
 Choose the one you’re most comfortable with.
 We recommend [Loom](https://www.loom.com/), a Chrome extension which allows you to easily record a screen grab along with narration.
 Another good one is Quicktime Player if you work on a MacBook.
-    - Once you've created your video, upload it to YouTube.
+    - Once you've created your video, upload it to YouTube and make a note of the URL.

 Submit **both** your writeup and URL to your walkthrough video to Gradescope.